 At 15, a boy builds and begins living in his own hut, which he will eventually share with his first wife.
 Subsequent wives will each have a hut of their own.
 A girl is often "lent" to a man, to see if she will work well with the first wife.
 The prospective husband will visit and give gifts to the girl's family until the marriage is official.

 Although they may lack a scholarly grasp on book knowledge, they are considered skilled social analysts.
 Some elders have traveled in many countries and know of the language, people, and culture of each.

-The Fulani of Gambia are a Muslim people, following the teachings of Mohammed.
-They adhere strongly to virtues and good morals, such as justice, honesty, generosity, and patience.
+The Fulani of The Gambia are a Muslim people, following the teachings of Mohammed.
+They adhere strongly to virtues and good morals.

 The Fulani think of the village as a place of rules and obligations-a place for socially acceptable behavior.
 The bush, on the other hand, is a place of freedom, where they can act according to their own needs.

 The Fulani hate to feel alone.
 However, they tend to hide their feelings, and the need for love and companionship is not expressed in public.
 Only through songs is this need freely acknowledged.

 The Fulani of The Gambia are almost completely Muslim.
 Although some Christian resources are available, only a few Fulani have become Christians.
 On the whole, they are devoted to Islam, partly because they were responsible in helping spread it throughout much of Africa.
 Fervent prayer is needed to break the hold Islam has on their lives.

 * Scripture Prayers for the Fulani, Fulakunda in Gambia.

 * Ask the Lord of the harvest to send additional Christian laborers to work among the Fulani of The Gambia.

 * Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Fulani.